 What is the Volkswagen Golf Trouble Code B1788f0?

-According to the Volkswagen site, this code indicates “a problem in the engine control unit.”
-If you experience issues with your car that don’t seem to have a clear solution, checking for this code may help narrow down the issue.
-If you do find this code, there are likely few solutions outside of replacing parts of the engine control unit.
+According to the Volkswagen site, this code indicates "a problem in the engine control unit."
+If you experience issues with your car that don't seem to have a clear solution, checking for this code may help narrow down the problem.
+If you find this code, there are likely few solutions outside of replacing parts of the engine control unit.

-- Unstable speed or direction
+• Unstable speed or direction

-- Lack of power
+• Lack of power

-- Cabin heat not working
+• Cabin heat not working

-- Electronic stability control not functioning properly.
+• Electronic stability control is not functioning properly.

 What to Do if You Get a Trouble Code for Your Volkswagen Golf